An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Introduction

-Sub-millimetre galaxies (SMGs) with 850-$\mu$m flux densities of $S_{850}\gtrsim$\,1--10\,mJy were first uncovered in studies in the atmospheric window around 850-$\mu$m using the SCUBA instrument on the James Clerk Maxwell Telescope (JCMT) over 20 years ago \citep{1997smail,1998barger,1998hughes}.
+Sub-millimetre galaxies (SMGs) with 850-$\mu$m flux densities of $S_{850}\gtrsim$\,1--10\,mJy were first uncovered over 20 years ago using the atmospheric window around 850-$\mu$m with the SCUBA instrument on the James Clerk Maxwell Telescope (JCMT) \citep{1997smail,1998barger,1998hughes,1999eales}.
 Subsequent studies have suggested they represent a population of particularly dusty, high-infrared luminosity systems ($>$\,10$^{12}$\,L$_\odot$) that are typically found at high redshift ($z\sim$\,1--4).
-They have large gas reservoirs \citep{2002smail,2005greve}, stellar masses of the order of 10$^{11}$\,M$_\odot$ and can reach very high star-formation rates up to (and in some cases in excess of) $\sim$\,1,000\,M$_\odot$\,yr$^{-1}$.
-SMGs have some observational properties that appear similar to local ULIRGs; however, their space densities are a factor of $\sim$\,1,000\,$\times$ higher than the comparably luminous local population \citep[e.g.][]{1997smail,2005chapman,2014simpson}.
+They have large gas reservoirs \citep{1998frayer,2005greve,2013bothwell}, stellar masses of the order of 10$^{11}$\,M$_\odot$ and can reach very high star-formation rates up to (and in some cases in excess of) $\sim$\,1,000\,M$_\odot$\,yr$^{-1}$.
+SMGs have some observational properties that appear similar to those of local ULIRGs, such as high far-infrared luminosities and star-formation rates; however, their space densities are a factor of $\sim$\,1,000\,$\times$ higher than the comparably luminous local population \citep[e.g.][]{1997smail,2005chapman,2014simpson}.
 Thus, in contrast to the local Universe, these luminous systems are a non-negligible component of the star-forming population at high redshift.
 Very wide-field surveys with the SPIRE instrument on {\it Herschel} have traced this dusty luminous population, using very large samples, to lower redshifts and lower far-infrared luminosities \citep[e.g.][]{2016bourne}.
-However, the modest angular resolution of {\it Herschel} at these far-infrared wavelengths limits its ability to select all but the very brightest (unlensed) sources at the era of peak activity in the obscured population at $z\gtrsim$\,1--2 \citep{2013symeonidis}.
-Such low-resolution, far-infrared-selected samples are also more challenging to analyse owing to the ambiguities in source identification that results from ground-based follow-up to locate counterparts, which is necessarily undertaken at longer wavelengths than the original far-infrared selection.
+However, the modest angular resolution of {\it Herschel}/SPIRE and resulting bright confusion limit, at longer far-infrared wavelengths limits its ability to select all but the very brightest (unlensed) sources at the era of peak activity in the obscured population at $z\gtrsim$\,1--2 \citep{2011symeonidis}.
+Such low-resolution far-infrared-selected samples are also more challenging to analyse owing to the ambiguities in source identification that results from ground-based follow-up to locate counterparts, which is necessarily undertaken at longer wavelengths than the original far-infrared selection.